 Stop Using Genetics As An Excuse

-Beliefs such as ‘I am big-boned’, or ‘I can eat anything and not gain weight’ are myths developed from an incorrect analysis of one’s own behaviour and habits.
+Beliefs such as “I am big-boned”, or “I can eat anything and not gain weight” are myths developed from an incorrect analysis of your own behaviour and habits.

-This state of mind is self-destructive in such a way that can be applied to almost any other facet of life.
-Notably our physical health and mental health, as well as our approach to many concepts in our relationships.
+This state of mind is self-destructive, which can be applied to almost any other facet of life.
+Notably our physical and mental health, as well as our approach to our relationships and working life.

-For example, regardless of how unattractive you are led to believe – there are still millions of people out there who would be very inclined to date you.
-Why do I make such an assertion, or rather how do I know this is true?
-Purely because of how large the population of the world is.
+For example, regardless of how unattractive you are led to believe you are, there are still millions of people out there who would be very inclined to date you.

-- Don’t be the person who says they weren’t born with a mathematical mind to do basic budgeting and keep their finances in check.
+- Don’t be the person who says they weren’t born with the mathematical mind to learn basic budgeting skills which help you keep your finances in check

-- Don’t be the person who says losing or gaining weight is impossible, when they haven’t stuck to a proven plan of for success because they lack important qualities for that very success, such as consistency, belief in oneself and delayed gratification.
+- Don’t be the person who says losing or gaining weight is impossible, when they haven’t stuck to a proven plan for permanent weight loss or weight gain

-- Don’t be the person who says ‘my father is big, my mother is big, and so is my younger siblings – therefore we must have the ‘fat gene’, and being healthy must remain an afterthought for us.
+- Don’t be the person who says “my father is big, my mother is big, and so are my younger siblings, therefore we must have the ‘fat gene’.”

 Instead, focus on being the person who wants to change their life without searching for external reasons or factors to motivate them into doing so.